The Roth 401k is my favorite personal investment wrapper.

 - Also, while with traditional 401k’s and IRA’s you are required to take an annual distribution after reaching age 70 ½.
 With Roth 401K there is no required minimum distribution

 - Unlike a traditional 401k or IRA the money will pass to your beneficiaries TAX-FREE.

 WHAT IF YOU NEED MONEY PRIOR TO AGE 59 1/2:

 The only way you can access your funds without a 10% early withdrawal penalty if under age 59 ½ is if you need the money to do any of the following:

 - Cover the down payment or avoid eviction or foreclosure on your principal residence.

 - Cover funeral expenses for a family member.

 If you expect your tax rate to be the same or higher in retirement than it is now, you might be better off with a Roth 401k.
-If you believe the your tax rate will go down in retirement, you may be best off with the traditional 401k, but if you think the federal income taxes may go up when it is your time to take distributions and would like to have different pots of money to pull from, than you’ll benefit from starting a Roth 401k.
+If you believe your tax rate will go down in retirement, you may be best off with the traditional 401k.
+You may also like the idea of diversifying and create the Roth 401 to give you more flexibility during retirement.